 Past experiments in circuit-bending and modified instrument building have yielded mixed results.

-Sometimes it harmonizes well.
+Sometimes it is harmonious.

-Sometimes it sounds schizophrenic.
+Sometimes it is schizophrenic.

-Sometimes it is poppy-sounding.
+Sometimes it is simple and accessible.

 Sometimes it is noisy and irritating